ahmedmsalah99/exp_assignmnet1/README.md

 ---

 ## Documentation
-Sphinx documentation is available in the `docs/` folder.
+Sphinx documentation is available in the `docs/` folder under `aruco_scanner_node.html`.

-To build locally:
+or you can build it locally:
 ```bash
 cd docs
 make html